projectcalico/calico/calico/maintenance/ebpf/troubleshoot-ebpf.md

 ---
-title: Troubleshooting eBPF mode
+title: Troubleshoot eBPF mode
 description: How to troubleshoot when running in eBPF mode.
-canonical_url: '/maintenance/troubleshoot/troubleshoot-ebpf'
+canonical_url: '/maintenance/ebpf/troubleshoot-ebpf'
 ---

 This document gives some general troubleshooting guidance for the eBPF dataplane.

-## Troubleshoot access to services
+### Troubleshoot access to services

 If pods or hosts within your cluster have trouble accessing services, check the following: